Back to Home

 3. A write operation is triggered, making an asynchronous call to the concurrent queue under the .barrier option.

 4. The queue waits for a thread from the thread pool to dispatch the write operation, but no threads are available due to blocking reads.
-Since Swift Concurrency won't overcommit, the barrier isn't cleared, leading to a deadlock.
+Since Swift Concurrency won't overcommit (create more threads), the barrier isn't cleared, leading to a deadlock.

 Observations